 1959 – 1968

 The first logo was quite detailed.
-He gave an idea about the company’s name, the name of the founder, the place of work, and the direction of activity.
+He proposed the company’s name, the founder’s name, the place of work, and the direction of the company’s activities.

 Servadio decided to immortalize his name in the emblem by placing the initials “L&S” in the center of the composition.
-On the sides, from top to bottom, there is a transcript – the name and surname of the businessman.
-The information seemed to be placed inside the walls created by the words of Leonardo and Servadio.
-They formed a kind of defense and indicated that the idea of the brand was born and grew in the heart of the founder and is the product of his work alone.
-As fame grew, the name and surname of the fashion designer were removed on the sides.
+On the sides, from top to bottom, there is a transcript with the businessman’s name and surname.
+The information seemed to be placed within the walls created by Leonardo and Servadio’s words.
+They formed a kind of defense and indicated that the idea of the brand was born and grew in the founder’s heart, and is the product of his work alone.
+As fame grew, the fashion designer’s first and last names were removed from the sides.

 At the head of the logo was: “prodotto italiano di fine artiqianato sartoriale” (Italian product, fine tailoring).
 The inscription focused on selling not just sports goods but designer items.
 The lower part of the emblem reinforced the effect: “sale of products made from fine fabrics” (creazione commercio tessuti pregiati).
 All phrases created the feeling of a special offer, a design masterpiece, a new sports fashion.